 Supporting innovation and product development, this platform provides the expert insight required to optimally position health interventions.
 Industry partners can leverage the Liverpool School of Tropical Medicine’s world-leading expertise in mapping and modelling of the transmission and dissemination of pathogens at a micro and macro level.

-A major focus of 2022 has been the creation of a new study to explore reducing the risk to vulnerable patients of drug-resistant bacterial infections in residential care homes and hospital settings.
-The study seeks to improve the care of some of the most vulnerable people in society through enhanced infection prevention and control, allowing better stewardship of our last line of defence antibiotics, one of our most precious healthcare resources.
+A major focus has been the creation of a study to explore reducing the risk to vulnerable patients of drug-resistant bacterial infections in residential care homes and hospital settings.
+The study seeks to improve the care of vulnerable adults through enhanced infection prevention and control, allowing better stewardship of our last line of defence antibiotics, one of our most precious healthcare resources.

 Professor Nicholas Feasey, an Infectious Diseases physician, and Professor of Clinical Microbiology at the Liverpool School of Tropical Medicine, is leading on the project.